 - Ur was a small continent – it was smaller than Australia

 - Columbia – also known as Nuna, is possibly the original supercontinent that existed 1.6 billion years ago.
-It was centered to the north of Earth’s equator
+It was centered on the north of Earth’s equator

 - This supercontinent is a theory, but scientists